-Employees will receive training around forced marriage and the presenting symptoms.
+Staff will receive training around forced marriage and the presenting symptoms.
 We are aware of the '1 chance' rule, i.e. we may only have 1 chance to speak to the potential victim and only 1 chance to save them.

-If an employee suspects that a pupil is being forced into marriage, they will speak to the pupil about their concerns in a secure and private place.
+If a member of staff suspects that a child is being forced into marriage, they will speak to the child about their concerns in a secure and private place.
 They will then report this to the DSL.